zhilyaev/werf/docs/pages/configuration/stapel_image/base_image.md

 after changing _base image_ in repository, all previously built stages, also like related images, become not usable.
 The problem might occur:
 - between jobs of one pipeline (e.g. build and deploy) or
-- when you rerun the previous job (e.g. deploy)
+- when you re-run the previous job (e.g. deploy)

 ## fromImage and fromImageArtifact